apache/trafficserver/doc/developer-guide/core-architecture/hostdb.en.rst

 *  Parallel DNS requests should be supported.
 This is for both cross family requests and for split DNS.

+*  It would be nice to be able to do the probing connections to an upstream using synthetic requests instead of burning actual user requests.
+What would be needed is a handoff from ATS to the probe to indicate a particular upstream is considered down, at which point active health checks are done until the upstream is once again alive, at which point this is handed off back to ATS.

 History
 =======

 This version has several major architectural changes from the previous version.

 *  The data is split into records and info, not handled as a variant of a single data type.
+This provides a noticeable simplification of the code.

 *  Single and multiple address results are treated identically - a singleton is simply a multiple of size 1.
-This was a major simplification of the implementation.
+This yeilds a major simplification of the implementation.

+*  Connections are throttled to dead upstreams, allowing only a single connection attempt per fail window timing until a connection succeeds.

+*  Timing information is stored in ``std::chrono`` data types instead of proprietary types.

 *  State information has been promoted to atomics and updates are immediate rather than scheduled.

-*  Internal timing information is stored in ``std::chrono`` data types instead of internal types.

-*  Connections are throttled to dead upstreams, allowing only a single connection attempt per fail window timing until a connection succeeds.
+   This also means the data in the state machine is a reference to a shared object, not a local copy.
+   The promotion was necessary to coordinate zombie connections to dead upstreams across transactions.

 *  The "resolve key" is now a separate data object from the HTTP request.
 This is a subtle but major change.
 The effect is requests can be routed to different upstreams without changing